Station: Little Lake, MI

 Little Lake was also the crossing of the LS&I line which ran from Munising to the mining region near Gwinn.
 This was an interlocked crossing with a control tower in the southwest quadrant of the crossing.
 [CNWV]

-Photo Info: Top, the LS&I mixed train stops at Little Lake, circa 1950's.
-2nd photo, the section office at Little Lake in 2006.
+Image Info: Top, the LS&I mixed train stops at Little Lake, circa 1950's.
+2nd image, a "birds eye" view of the tower and crossing in Little Lake, taken about 1910.
+[UML].
+3rd image, the section office at Little Lake in 2006.
 [Dale Berry].
-3rd photo, a C&NW Alco C-630's meet in ore service at Little Lake in this 1980's photo.
+4th image, a C&NW Alco C-630's meet in ore service at Little Lake in this 1980's photo.
 [Charlie Whipp].
-4th image, a photo of a new locomotive in 1912 heading up a MM&SE (LS&I) ore train at Little Lake, heading to Marquette.
+5th image, a view of the train office at Little Lake in 2022 [Dale Berry].
+6th image of a new locomotive in 1912 heading up a MM&SE (LS&I) ore train at Little Lake, heading to Marquette.
 This was one of four large modern locomotives used in ore service, undoubtedly the heaviest in the Cloverland.
 It weighed 212½ tons.

 Notes